jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/implementation.typ

 In order to achieve flexible and efficient GPU-based tessellation, this section presents algorithms for generating reusable uniform triangle patterns.
 With the help of these patterns, smaller, finer triangles can be quickly generated on the GPU side by simple and efficient interpolation of the barycentric coordinates.

 It's crucial to note that the ordering of the vertices and triangles matters as it affects the efficiency of the subsequent vertex reuse algorithms.
-Therefore, the vertices and triangles in each mode are arranged in left-to-right and bottom-to-top order, as detailed in Figure X.
+Therefore, the vertices and triangles in each mode are arranged in left-to-right and bottom-to-top order, as detailed in Figure 19.

 #figure(
-  image("figures/my.png", width: 30%),
+  image("figures/triangle.svg", width: 70%),
   caption: [
-    test
+    Vertices order(left), Triangle order(right)
   ],
 )

-![vertices and triangle order]
+//![vertices and triangle order]

-For each vertex, we store its corresponding barycentric coordinates, see Figure X(b).
-We can divide the example pattern show in the Figure X(c) into (tessrate - 1)? levels, and each level can be regarded as a linear interpolation along u, with v increasing by 1 divied by depth in each iteration, see Figure X. Due to the properties of barycentric coordinates and to reduce memory usage, we only store the u and v components of the barycentric coordinates for each vertex, since w can be calculated using the following formula:

-$ w = 1.0 - u - v $
+For each vertex, we store its corresponding barycentric coordinates.
+We can divide the example pattern show in the Figure 20 into tessellation levels which 3 in the example, and each level can be regarded as a linear interpolation along u, with v increasing by 1 divied by depth, i.e. tessellation rate in each iteration.
+Due to the properties of barycentric coordinates and to reduce memory usage, we only store the u and v components of the barycentric coordinates for each vertex, since w can be calculated with $w = 1.0 - u - v$.

-![inter level 1; inter level 2, transparent]
+//![inter level 1; inter level 2, transparent]

 #figure(
-  image("figures/my.png", width: 30%),
+  image("figures/triangledepth.svg", width: 100%),
   caption: [
-    test
-  ],
+    Vertices interpolation with gradually increase depth value ],
 )